joseca21/Cleaning_Data_Project/README.md

 Xtrain_2 <- cbind(train_subj_activ,Xtrain_1)

 ###### C: Merge Test and Training Data Sets into a Master Data set called MergedData

 MergedData <- rbind(Xtest_2, Xtrain_2)

 ##### QUESTION 2: Extracts only the measurements on the mean and standard deviation for each measurement.
-Include any field header which contains either "mean(" or "std(" or "subject" or "activity" (last 2 options to include activityID and subjectID fields) Once all relevant fields are extracted in Mean_STd variable, a data.frame is created with the 68 fields selected and assigned to MergedData2
+*Include any field header which contains either "mean(" or "std(" or "subject" or "activity" (last 2 options to include activityID and subjectID fields) Once all relevant fields are extracted in Mean_STd variable, a data.frame is created with the 68 fields selected and assigned to MergedData2*

 Mean_Std <- grepl("subject", names(MergedData), fixed=TRUE) | grepl("activity", names(MergedData), fixed=TRUE) | grepl("mean(", names(MergedData), fixed=TRUE) | grepl("std(", names(MergedData), fixed=TRUE)
 MergedData2 <- MergedData[, Mean_Std]

-QUESTION 3: Uses descriptive activity names to name the activities in the data set
+##### QUESTION 3: Uses descriptive activity names to name the activities in the data set

-Activity names are read from activity_labels.txt and assigned to Activity_Labels data.frame Descriptive names are then added to Activity_Labels dataset
+*Activity names are read from activity_labels.txt and assigned to Activity_Labels data.frame Descriptive names are then added to Activity_Labels dataset*

 Activity_Labels <- read.csv("./activity_labels.txt", header=F, sep="")
 colnames(Activity_Labels) <- c("activityID","activityName")

-Activity Names is then merged to Master Dataset (MergedData2) and a new master dataset (now containing 69 features) is assigned to MergedData3 dataset
+*Activity Names is then merged to Master Dataset (MergedData2) and a new master dataset (now containing 69 features) is assigned to MergedData3 dataset*

 MergedData3 <- merge(Activity_Labels,MergedData2,by = "activityID")

-FIelds are then re-arranged in MergedData3 master dataset and ActivityID field is removed.
-New output is assigned to MergedData4 data.frame
+*FIelds are then re-arranged in MergedData3 master dataset and ActivityID field is removed* *New output is assigned to MergedData4 data.frame*

 New MergedData4 data.frame has now 68 fields (as ActivityID was removed) MergedData4 <- MergedData3[ , c(3,2,4:69)]

-QUESTION 4: Appropriately labels the data set with descriptive variable names
+##### QUESTION 4: Appropriately labels the data set with descriptive variable names

-Brackets () are removed from all measurement headers to tidy up data labels The headers naming convention used for signals is as follows: [time/frequency domain signal]-[mean/std]-[axial raw XYZ] names(MergedData4) <- gsub("\\(\\)", "", names(MergedData4))
+*Brackets () are removed from all measurement headers to tidy up data labels* *The headers naming convention used for signals is as follows: [time/frequency domain signal]-[mean/std]-[axial raw XYZ]*

+names(MergedData4) <- gsub("\\(\\)", "", names(MergedData4))

-QUESTION 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+##### QUESTION 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-Aggregated output is then assigned to Agg_MergedData4 data.frame Agg_MergedData4 <- aggregate(MergedData4[ , c(3:68)], by=list(factor(MergedData4$subjectID),MergedData4$activityName), FUN="mean", na.rm=TRUE)
+*Aggregated output is then assigned to Agg_MergedData4 data.frame*

+Agg_MergedData4 <- aggregate(MergedData4[ , c(3:68)], by=list(factor(MergedData4$subjectID),MergedData4$activityName), FUN="mean", na.rm=TRUE)

-Final output from question 5 is then exported to txt. fileand saved in root directory Exports data to a comma delimited text file
+**Final output from question 5 is then exported to txt. fileand saved in root directory** **Exports data to a comma delimited text file**
-This is the tidy dataset uploaded for this assignment write.table(Agg_MergedData4,file = "Aggregated_Merged_TidyData_GalaxyS.txt")
+**This is the tidy dataset uploaded for this assignment**

+write.table(Agg_MergedData4,file = "Aggregated_Merged_TidyData_GalaxyS.txt")